AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

 1. Navigate to the required folder in the Assets UI.

-1. Click the **Select** icon in the quick action and select the topics you want to send for review.
+1. Choose the **Select** icon in the quick action and select the topics you want to send for review.

     ![](images/select-asset-62.png){width="300" align="left"}